nasa/harmony-opendap-subsetter/README.md

 Note, if both a bounding box and a shape file are specified in the same Harmony message, HOSS will use the bounding box information from the message.

+#### Dimensions that can be subsetted:

+* Dimensions must be monotonic, e.g., the array must either always increase or always decrease as the values are scanned from start to finish.
+* If a dimension does not have an associated `bounds` array, the values stored in the dimension array must be in the centre points of the pixels.
+* If a dimension has an associated `bounds` array, as indicated by the `bounds` CF-Convention metadata attribute, these bounds will be used to determine index ranges.
+Such dimensions with `bounds` arrays can therefore have dimension pixel values anywhere within the pixel, not just the centre.

 #### Variable Subsetter: